vivekrajbansh08/Retail-Dataset/README.md

 Date - the week
 Weekly_Sales -  sales for the given department in the given store IsHoliday - whether the week is a special holiday week

+# Working Flow :
+In order to create a model these are the following procedure -

+Split the dataset in 80% of Train set and 20% of Test Set

+Feature engineering

+Check the classification report

+Determine the training score